rust-lang/book/src/ch10-03-lifetime-syntax.md

 parameters are declared, and this is because lifetimes are a form of generics.
 In the examples above, `'a` and `'b` were concrete lifetimes: we knew about `r` and `x` and how long they would live exactly.
-However, when we write a function, we can't know beforehand exactly all of the arguments that it could be called with and how long they will be valid for.
-We have to explain to Rust what we expect the lifetime of the argument to be (we'll learn about how to know what you expect the lifetime to be in a bit).
-This is similar to writing a function that has a parameter of a generic type: we don't know what type the parameters will actually end up being when the function gets called.
+However, when we write a function, we can't know beforehand exactly all of the valuess that it could be called with and how long they will be valid for.
+We have to explain to Rust what we expect the lifetime of the parameter to be (we'll learn about how to know what you expect the lifetime to be in a bit).
+This is similar to writing a function that has a parameter of a generic type: we don't know what type the values will actually end up being when the function gets called.
 Lifetimes are the same idea, but they are generic over the scope of a reference, rather than a type.

 ### Lifetime Annotations in Function Signatures